2020 ACT Training Awards - Frequently asked questions

 Organisations will be advised by the Australian Training Awards Team if they are successful in becoming a finalist.
 The national judging panel will then hold interviews to determine a winner.

-Winners will be announced at the Australian Training Awards presentation dinner in Brisbane on 21 November 2019.
+Winners will be announced at the Australian Training Awards presentation dinner in Melbourne on Friday 20 November 2020.

 There are a number of award categories listed on the Australian Training Awards website that are direct entry categories.
-These are open to eligible ACT applicants and we encourage you to apply, however they are not run in ACT.
+These are open to eligible ACT nominees and we encourage you to nominate, however they are not run in ACT.

-For these categories, please follow the links in the category description to the Australian Training Awards website to download application information or email the Australian Training Awards team or phone on 6240 9874
+For these categories, please follow the links in the category description to the Australian Training Awards website to download nomination information or email the Australian Training Awards team or phone on 6240 9874